Hamilton Square

 Hamilton Square is a town square in Birkenhead, Wirral, England.
-This Georgian square, which was designed by Edinburgh architect James Gillespie Graham, has the most Grade I listed buildings outside London (after Trafalgar Square).
+The Georgian square, which was designed by Edinburgh architect James Gillespie Graham, has the most Grade I listed buildings outside London (after Trafalgar Square).
 It is named after the family of the wife of Scottish shipbuilder William Laird.

+Hamilton Square was the first part of a major civic scheme to develop the town of Birkenhead in the early 19th century.
+But owing to several factors, including a depressed economy and the influx of working-class labourers needing lodgings, the square become the only part of the grand design to be completed.

+William Laird wanted to build an urban development similar in scale and style to New Town, Edinburgh.
+Hamilton Square would have had been at the centre of a planned borough that had wide, straight streets lined with late Georgian stone-clad terraced Townhouses, public buildings, and enclosed parks.